 All students are required to take and pass STS005, the Central Penn Experience course, during the first term.
-The Central Penn Experience is a one-credit five week online course facilitated by the College Advisors on Blackboard.
-The course is designed as an interactive introduction to the Big 8 Philosophies, roles and responsibilities of College Advisors, my.centralpenn.edu (student portal), Blackboard, student email, goal planning, course registration, note-taking, reading strategies, The Charles "T" Jones Leadership Library, plagiarism, learning styles, and Career Services.
+The Central Penn Experience is a one-credit five week online, pass (P) or fail (F), course on Blackboard.
+The course is designed as an interactive introduction to the Big 8 Philosophies, my.centralpenn.edu (student portal), Blackboard, student email, best practices for posting on discussion boards in on-line courses, goal planning, course registration, note-taking, reading strategies, The Charles "T" Jones Leadership Library, plagiarism, learning styles, and Career Services.
 Students will develop personal, academic, and professional goals and learn to become a more effective student via practical information that will encourage positive/helpful learning, reading and study skills.
 If a student fails the Central Penn Experience course two times, he/she will be dismissed.
 Students admitted on academic probation must pass the course the first time.
 Course drops in this class will not be permitted.